 Christopher L. McKee

-Christopher McKee has focused on patent litigation, counseling and prosecution throughout his career.
+Christopher has focused on patent litigation, counseling and prosecution throughout his career.
 His concentration is in the mechanical and electrical/computer related arts.

 The AIA review proceedings and reexaminations he has handled have involved a variety of art areas, including electronic design automation (EDA), computer networking/digital data transmission and dynamic system control.

-Mr. McKee earned his Bachelor of Science in Industrial Engineering from Iowa State University in 1983, and his Juris Doctor from the National Law Center of George Washington University in 1988.
+Christopher earned his Bachelor of Science in Industrial Engineering from Iowa State University in 1983, and his Juris Doctor from the National Law Center of George Washington University in 1988.
 He is admitted to the bars of Virginia and the District of Columbia, and to practice before the Court of Appeals for the Federal Circuit and the Supreme Court of the United States.

-B.S.
-1983, Iowa State University
+Iowa State University

-J.D.
-1988, George Washington University
+The George Washington University Law School

-1991, District of Columbia
+- 1991, District of Columbia

-U.S. Circuit Court of Appeals for the Federal Circuit
+- U.S. Court of Appeals for the Federal Circuit

-U.S. Supreme Court
+- U.S. Supreme Court